MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

 1. Before distributing the `line_items` table, open the [Azure Cloud Shell](https://shell.azure.com/) in a second web browser or tab.
 You'll use this second Cloud Shell window to examine how table writes are handled when using `create_distributed_table_concurrently()`.

-1. In the new Cloud Shell window, ensure that **Bash** is selected for the environment, then use the `psql` command-line utility to connect to your database, as you've done previously.
-Paste your updated connection string (the one containing your correct password) at the prompt in the Cloud Shell, and then run the command, which should look similar to the following example:
+1. In the new Cloud Shell window, ensure that **Bash** is selected for the environment, then use the psql command-line utility to connect to your database, as you've done previously.
+Paste your updated connection string (the one containing your correct password) at the prompt in Cloud Shell, and then run the command, which should look similar to the following example:

     ```bash
     psql "host=c.learn-cosmosdb-postgresql.postgres.database.azure.com port=5432 dbname=citus user=citus password={your_password} sslmode=require"